NMAT new Exam Pattern 2021:

 -Zero marks are awarded for each unanswered question

 The candidate can answer questions freely without the fear of penalty.
 The candidates have a 75-day window to appear for the test thrice, including ‘no-shows’.
 Each attempt has to be at least 15 days apart.
-The test window for the session 2018-2020 was from 4 Nov 2020 to 8 Feb 2021.
+The test window for this year is from 4th October 2021 to 27th December 2021.
 This gives them an opportunity to improve their scores.
 Each candidate gets a unique but equivalent exam.
 The order of the questions is not fixed.
 There is a review screen at the end of each section where the candidates can check the status of all the questions in that particular section – the number of questions answered, flagged, and left unanswered and move directly to any of these to alter the marked option before submitting the answers.

 Also Read: What is the competition for NMAT?